 Sant Joan is a great excuse for a party, and everyone seems to join in.
 The fiesta has its roots in pre-Christian times and is celebrated during the night from 23rd to 24th June.

-Sant Jordi is celebrated on 23rd April.
+This fiesta is celebrated on 23rd April.

-Sant Mercè is the Patron Saint of Barcelona: Mare de Deu de la Merce.
+Finally, Sant Mercè is the Patron Saint of Barcelona: Mare de Deu de la Merce.